 It may be hard to imagine today that black people could be unified enough to have a successful all-black community but in early 20th Century America, that’s exactly what happened.

 Greenwood is a neighbourhood in Tulsa, Oklahoma.
 It was once a prosperous, modern, cultured Black community dubbed Negro Wall Street by Booker T Washington during a visit to Tulsa.
-The area was also refereed to as Little Africa.
-During the Civil Rights era of the 1960’s the name was changed to The Black Wall Street.
+The area was also referred to as Little Africa.
+During the Civil Rights era of the 1960s, the name was changed to The Black Wall Street.

 It was the most affluent all-Black community in America until 1 June 1921 when it was burned and bombed out by jealous white folks.